nursingappteam/SmartInventory-backend/README.md

 ## Next steps 🚀

+Follow the steps to make use of the `/reset` endpoint to clear the voting history–and to allow the user to view the results without first submitting a vote:

+### Clear history

-The site __Admin__ page allows the user to clear the database log of picks–but only if a valid key is provided.
+The site __Admin__ page allows the user to clear the database of votes–but only if a valid key is provided.
 This is a simplified example of auth that checks if the user entered key matches the one in the `.env`.

-To set your app up to allow clearing the log:
+To set your app up to allow clearing the history:

 * In your `.env` file, find the variable named `ADMIN_KEY` and give it a text string as a value.
-* With the __Admin__ page open in the preview, enter the same value and hit the __Clear__ button–this time it should allow you to clear the log.
+* With the __Admin__ page open in the preview, enter the same value and hit the __Clear log history__ button–this time it should allow you to clear the history.

-See the `clearLogs` endpoint in `server.js` to learn how this works.
+See the `reset` endpoint in `server.js` to learn how this works.

+### Let the user view results

+The homepage shows votes cast so far when the user completes the poll, but you can allow them to see the chart straight away.

+* _Add a button in `index.hbs`_
+* _Send a query parameter_
+* _Return the results_
+* _Allow the user to switch back to the poll_

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)